-Services to treat kidney disease

-- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)
+What you must pay when you get these services Services that are covered for you Services to treat kidney disease Covered services include: \$0 copay for Medicare-Kidney disease education services to teach kidney care and help members make informed decisions about their covered kidney disease education services. care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime 20% coinsurance for Outpatient dialysis treatments (including dialysis Medicare-covered dialysis treatments when temporarily out of the service area, as services. explained in Chapter 3) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
+Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter For Medicare-covered SNF 12 of this booklet.
+Skilled nursing facilities are sometimes called stays: